How Weather And Climate Change Will Affect Your Business Or Occupation

 To highlight and illustrate this threat, we will be looking at eleven industries and 8 occupations that will be negatively impacted and disrupted as a result of climate change.

-Nine Industries That Will Be Negatively Influenced And Disrupted By Climate Change
+Eleven Industries That Will Be Negatively Influenced And Disrupted By Climate Change

 The following industries have already been identified as some of the more visible casualties of climate change.
 Over time, many more sectors of industry may discover that they are also affected by this crisis that we created for ourselves.